 If you’re facing any kind of criminal charge, you should consult an experienced criminal defense attorney.
 This is particularly true if you’ve been charged with or have a felony on your record.
 Only a knowledgeable lawyer can fully advise you of the applicable sentencing law and adequately protect your rights.

-For further reading, see 3 Strikes and You're Out.
+For further reading, see Typical Three Strikes Laws.